LisaHJung/O4B/README.md

 ```
 It improves performance, reduces overhead, and handles brief exporter slowdown more gracefully.

-**Service pipelines were updated to include the processors that have been added.**
+**The Service pipelines were updated to include the processors that have been added.**
 ```
 service:
   pipelines: